 Transferring Parent PLUS Loans to Children

-The federal government does not offer a path to transferring Parent PLUS loans to the children who benefitted from the loan.
+The federal government does not offer a path for moving Parent PLUS loans to the children who benefitted from the loan.

 The federal government will not care if a child made a promise to the parent to pay off the loan.
 The Parent PLUS loan is a contract between the government and the parent, and as such, the government holds the parent accountable for payments.